Mott insulators with boundary zeros

 {\bf The topological classification of electronic band structures is based on symmetry properties of Bloch eigenstates of single-particle Hamiltonians.
 In parallel, topological field theory has opened the doors to the formulation and characterization of non-trivial phases of matter driven by strong electron-electron interaction.
 Even though important examples of topological Mott insulators have been constructed, the relevance of the underlying non-interacting band topology to the physics of the Mott phase has remained unexplored.
-Here, we show that the momentum structure of the Green's function zeros defining the ``Luttinger surface" provides a precise topological characterization of the Mott phase surprisingly related to the one of the single-particle electronic dispersion.
+Here, we show that the momentum structure of the Green's function zeros defining the ``Luttinger surface" provides a topological characterization of the Mott phase related, in the simplest description, to the one of the single-particle electronic dispersion.
 Considerations on the zeros lead to the prediction of new phenomena: a topological Mott insulator with an inverted gap for the bulk zeros must possess gapless zeros at the boundary, which behave as a form of ``topological antimatter'' annihilating conventional edge states.
-Placing band and Mott topological insulators in contact produces distinctive observable signatures at the interface, revealing the otherwise spectroscopically elusive Green's function zeros.} The theoretical description of topological order in physical systems has progressed along the parallel routes of band- and quantum field-theory \cite{bradlyn_topological_2017,schnyder_classification_2008,qi_topological_2011,qi_topological_2008,wang_topological_2010,fu_time_2006}.
-The former, based on single-particle Hamiltonians, offers a clear explanation of the origin of topological invariants but is limited to the realm of weakly-interacting perturbation theory.
-The latter, making use of the Green's function formalism, encompasses a wider range of phases, such as topological Mott insulators \cite{raghu_topological_2008,wen_interaction-driven_2010,pesin_mott_2010}, at the cost of a higher theoretical complexity and a greater computational effort.
-This more sophisticated approach is, however, necessary since single-particle wave functions are no longer eigenvectors of the interacting many-electron Hamiltonian and a full-fledged group theory-based analysis of all possible two-body terms is far too impractical.

-Mott insulators (MIs) are characterized by an interaction-driven gap opening occurring without explicit breaking of an underlying symmetry or long-range ordering.
-Phenomena of this kind, which are intrisically non-perturbative in the coupling constant \cite{gunnarsson_breakdown_2017}, result in gaps even when globally robust crossings of bands such as Weyl cones or topological boundary states \cite{bradlyn_beyond_2016,muechler_topological_2016,young_dirac_2012,kim_dirac_2015,wieder_double_2016} are present.
-In these cases \cite{wagner_resistivity_2021,braguta_monte_2016} as well as in MIs arising from conventional topological insulators (TIs) with an inverted gap \cite{budich_fluctuation_2012,amaricci_first-order_2015}, a key question is if and how the topological information encoded in the non-interacting electronic dispersion survives and reemerges after the Mott transition.
+Placing band and Mott topological insulators in contact produces distinctive observable signatures at the interface, revealing the otherwise spectroscopically elusive Green's function zeros.}